-1. Once the Concept Plan and Change of Land Use have been approved by the Town BoardFollowing the CDP review process prescribed above, and before submitting a Final Plat for approval, the subdivider shall prepare a Preliminary Plat including all of the requirements set forth in s.TCG seetion 15.07 below and a written application-Petition for Change of Land Use for approval.
-The Town Clerk shall

-- maintain a Preliminary Plat checklist to provide guidance in preparing a Preliminary Plat. - 2.
-The subdivider shall file twelve-a digital copy in a format determined by the Town Clerk and hard copies as specified by Town Clerk of the Preliminary Plat, a completed Petition for Change of Land Use, -any Preliminary Plat checklist, and an application fee as per s.
-TCG § 15.18(2)and the application with the Town Clerk at least 21 days prior to the meeting of the Plan Commission at which action is desired, along with the Preliminary Plat checklist and payment of the Preliminary Plat fee.
+- 4. The Town Clerk shall forward copies of the CDP to the Plan Commission which shall examine it for conformity with the requirements of this Code and with the requirements of any other applicable ordinances, statutes or administrative rules and regulations, and the Town of Cottage Grove Comprehensive Plan. - 5.
+The Plan Commission may recommend approval or conditional approval or rejection of the CDP.
+The CDP shall then be referred to the Town Board for consideration, and the Board may then approve, conditionally approve, or reject the CDP. - (c) Preliminary Plat Review. - 1.
+Following the CDP review process prescribed above, and before submitting a Final Plat for approval, the subdivider shall prepare a Preliminary Plat including all of the requirements set forth in s.
+TCG § 15.07 below and a written Petition for Change of Land Use for approval.
+The Town Clerk shall maintain a Preliminary Plat checklist to provide guidance in preparing a Preliminary Plat. - 2.
+The subdivider shall file a digital copy in a format determined by the Town Clerk and hard copies as specified by Town Clerk of the Preliminary Plat, a completed Petition for Change of Land Use, any Preliminary Plat checklist, and an application fee as per s.
+TCG § 15.18(2) at least 21 days prior to the meeting of the Plan Commission at which action is desired.
 The subdivider shall also forward a copy of the Preliminary Plat to the local electric and telephone utilities.
 The subdivider shall transmit all copies and required information to any other authorities required by Ch.
 236, Wis.
 Stats., or any other local or state law. - 3.
-The Town Clerk shall forward seven-copies of the Preliminary Plat to the Plan Commission which shall examine it for conformity with the requirements of this Code and with the requirements of any other ordinances, statutes or administrative rules and regulations, and for compliance with the Town of Cottage Grove Comprehensive Plan. - 4.
+The Town Clerk shall forward copies of the Preliminary Plat to the Plan Commission which shall examine it for conformity with the requirements of this Code and with the requirements of any other ordinances, statutes or administrative rules and regulations, and for compliance with the Town of Cottage Grove Comprehensive Plan. - 4.
 The Plan Commission shall recommend approval or conditional approval or rejection of the Preliminary Plat.
-If approval or conditional approval is recommended Following such recommendation, the Preliminary Plat shall be referred to the Town Board for consideration.
+Following such recommendation, the Preliminary Plat shall be referred to the Town Board for consideration.
 The Town Board shall then approve, conditionally approve, or reject the Preliminary Plat.
 One copy of the plat shall be returned to the subdivider, his surveyor, or engineer with the date and action endorsed thereon; and if approved conditionally or rejected, the conditions of approval or reasons for rejection shall be endorsed thereon or attached thereto.
-Unless the time is extended by written agreement between the subdivider and the Town Board, failure to complete the action herein required within 90 days of filing of the a complete Preliminary Plat submittal shall constitute an approval of the Preliminary Plat. - 5.
-Approval or conditional approval of a Preliminary Plat shall entitle the Final Plat to approval provided the Final Plat conforms substantially to the preliminaryPlat, including any conditions of that approval, conforms to any applicable local plans and ordinances, and is submitted within 36 months of the last required approval of the Preliminary Plat. - 6.
-The subdivider is responsible for contacting and complying with any requirements or obligations imposed by any municipality with Extra-territorial Plat Approval Jurisdiction of the area included in the proposed Preliminary Plat. - 6.
-Comprehensive Development Plan (CDP) Review - 7.
-When a CDP is required by the Town, the subdivider shall file twelve copies of the CDG and twelve copies of all exhibits hereinafter required together with a written application for approval with the Town Clerk.
+Unless the time is extended by written agreement between the subdivider and the Town Board, failure to complete the action herein required within 90 days of filing of a complete Preliminary Plat submittal shall constitute an approval of the Preliminary Plat.